![]() |

 This book offers underlying design principles as well as design specifics.
 If you run into a situation not specifically covered, there's a good chance you'll be able to use these general principles to figure it out yourself.

-| 3500 gallon ferrocement rainwater storage tank shaped like an urn |
+3500 gallon ferrocement rainwater storage urn

 Installed water storage typically costs fifty cents to three dollars or more a gallon ($60-200/m3).
 If you've got this book in your hands, you're probably on the verge of making decisions about hundreds or thousands of dollars worth of storage.
 On an average water system, this book could pay for itself a hundred times over in savings on construction and maintenance.

 Most of the information otherwise available on water storage comes from vendors.
 Oasis Design doesn't sell water storage hardware, so you don't have to worry about being steered towards stuff you don't need.
-Rather, we make our living by providing information to help people have a higher quality of life with lower impact.
+Rather, we make our living by providing accurate information to help people have a higher quality of life with lower impact.

 To achieve your design goals for a water system, it is helpful to know what your goals are.
 The first order of business is to consider: